Updated on 14 November 2017

 The decor is quite traditional but there are some funky accents like this retro-style phone that I loved.
 I have an original Bakelite phone at home.

-The bedroom was cosy and the bed was so comfortable, we had a perfect, uninterrupted night’s sleep.
+The bedroom was cosy and the bed was so comfortable, we had a perfect, uninterrupted night’s sleep on our London staycation.

 The marble bathroom is actually a series of interconnecting rooms, starting with the double washbasin and bath, then to the Monsoon shower and on to WC.
 There were Molton Brown toiletries and fluffy bathrobes and slippers as well as kimono style robes.